conoro/low-code/co2-environmental-sensors/google_sheets_auth_on_tines.md

 }
 ```

 **NOTE:** Delete the *Sub* field that is inserted by default unless you want Domain Wide Delegation and you have the permissions to do that in your Google Account.
+If you have problems with auth later, it'll probably be due to that *Sub* field still being there.

 **NOTE 2:** The Scope above is set to give read/write access to the Google Sheets that you share with the Service Account email.

-6. Select the “ Auto generate ‘iat’ (Issued At) & ‘exp’ (Expiration Time) claims” checkbox. so that Tines will add “iat” and “exp” claims to the payload according to when the credential is used.
+6. Select the “Auto generate ‘iat’ (Issued At) & ‘exp’ (Expiration Time) claims” checkbox.
 7. Copy and paste the private key from the Google private key JSON file you downloaded earlier.
 8. Click “Save Credential”
 9. You can now refer to that JWT via *{{.CREDENTIAL.google_sheets_jwt}}*

 ### Second Part: The Access Token
 Before we can call the Google APIs, we need an access token.
 Tines has a very neat way of doing this so that you get a new token each time the story is run (otherwise these tokens can expire quite quickly).

 1. Go to Credentials again